Evolution of progenitors for electron capture supernovae: Methods

 \subsection{Convective criterion and diffusive mixing approximation}

-In our code, convective mixing is treated as a diffusive process, and mixing beyond the convective boundaries such as overshooting is not treated.
-Convective boundaries are determined by the Schwarzschild criterion, and semi-convective diffusion coefficient by \citet{spr92} is also applied, thus
+In our code, convective mixing is treated as a diffusive process.
+Mixing beyond the convective boundaries, as in overshooting, is not treated.
+Convective boundaries are determined by the Schwarzschild criterion, and semi-convective diffusion coefficient given by \citet{spr92} is also applied, thus

-where $u$ and $l_{cv}$ are convective velocity and scale length determined by the mixing length theory, respectively. $D_{therm}\equiv \frac{1}{C_p \rho}\frac{4acT^3}{3\kappa\rho}$ is the thermal diffusivity, and $f_{sc}$ is a free parameter taken as 0.3 according to \citet{ume08}.
+where $v_{cv}$ and $l_{cv}$ are convective velocity and scale length determined by the mixing length theory, respectively. $D_{therm}\equiv \frac{1}{C_p \rho}\frac{4acT^3}{3\kappa\rho}$ is the thermal diffusivity, and $f_{sc}$ is a free parameter taken as 0.3 according to \citet{ume08}.
 In order to take into account the effect of degeneracy of electrons both into the criterion and the coefficient of convective mixing, we define

 by extending the work in \citet{kat66}, where

 Note that thermohaline convection which would take place in a region of $\frac{\phi}{\delta} \nabla_{\mu}<0$ is not treated for the sake of simplicity.